 - What if the seller offered the business assets at a very low price?

 - Maybe the seller calls it a “business sale”, when really they just found a quiet way to go out of business.

 From the outside, all we see is "Jim sold his business", and we know Jim's business was failing.
 It doesn't make sense, and it goes a long way towards reinforcing the idea that there is some secret formula out there that gives a small business great, hidden value (a very dangerous and common belief of small business owners.)

 Jim sold his business and he never made a penny when he was running it.
 I'll be able to unload this place no problem.

 This isn’t a question of judging the seller.
 If they want to tell their story as one where they “sold their business” that’s up to them.
 The listing broker will certainly label it a successful sale.
-What we’re calling out the difference between “selling your stuff” and “selling your business” because watching a business transaction from the outside can be very misleading.
+What we’re calling out is the difference between “selling your stuff” and “selling your business”.
+Knowing the difference can help you avoid making dangerous assumptions about your own small business.

-Most businesses have items of value: equipment, real estate, inventory, etc., and many of these items have intrinsic value (a company vehicle has a certain value whether the company makes money or not).
+Most businesses have assets with intrinsic value: equipment, real estate, inventory, etc. Remember that a company vehicle has a certain value whether the company makes money or not.
 But beyond the intrinsic value of the things that a business owns, there’s an opportunity to create value that’s based on the successful results of the business.
-That value is created when the things a business owns combine to produce financial results for the business.
-Suddenly your $30,000 of “stuff” produces $300,000 in Seller’s Discretionary Earnings – that’s real value – and selling that real value is what we mean when we say someone “sold a business”.
+That value is created when the things a business owns combine to produce financial results well beyond their intrinsic value.
+Suddenly your $30,000 of “stuff” produces $300,000 in Seller’s Discretionary Earnings – and selling that is what we mean when we say someone “sold a business”.